 1. Sudden Drop in Website Traffic

-If you look at your Google Analytics reports and see a sudden drop in traffic, then this could be a sign that your WordPress site is hacked.
+If you look at your analytics reports and see a sudden drop in traffic, even though Google Analytics is set up properly, then this could be a sign that your WordPress site is hacked.

-Another reason for the sudden drop in traffic is Google’s safe browsing tool, which might be showing warnings to users regarding your website.
+Another possible reason for the sudden drop in traffic could be that Google’s safe browsing tool is showing warnings to users regarding your website.

-Each week, Google blacklists around 20,000 websites for malware and around 50,000 for phishing.
-That’s why every blogger and business owner needs to pay serious attention to their WordPress security.
+Each day, Google blacklists around 10,000 websites for malware and thousands more for phishing.
+That’s why every website owner needs to pay serious attention to their website security.

-You can check your website using the Google’s safe browsing tool to see your safety report.
+You can check your website using Google’s safe browsing tool to see your safety report.

 2. Bad Links Added to Your Website

-One of the most common signs among hacked WordPress sites is data injection.
-Hackers create a backdoor on your WordPress site which gives them access to modify your WordPress files and database.
+Data injection is one of the most common signs of a hacked WordPress site.
+Hackers create a backdoor on your WordPress site, which gives them access to modify your WordPress files and database.

 Some of these hacks add links to spammy websites.
-Usually these links are added to the footer of your website, but they really could be any where.
-Deleting the links will not guarantee that they will not come back.
+Usually, these links are added to the footer of your website, but they could be anywhere.
+Deleting the links doesn’t guarantee that they won’t come back.

 You will need to find and fix the backdoor used to inject this data into your website.
 See our guide on how to find and fix a backdoor in a hacked WordPress site.

-Since the account doesn’t exist, you would not be able to reset your password from the login page.
-There are other ways to add an admin account using phpMyAdmin or via FTP.
-However, your site will remain unsafe until you figure out how a hacker got into your website.
+Since the account doesn’t exist, you will not be able to reset your password from the login page.

 5. Suspicious User Accounts in WordPress